Toronto's freezing winters can cause pipes to freeze and burst, leading to costly damage. Here’s how you can protect your home:

 When to Call a Plumber

-Certain situations require a professional plumber's help.
+Certain situations require professional help.
 Contact a plumber if you notice:

 - Water damage on walls or ceilings